 We need to fundamentally review the positionality and primacy of our integration efforts.
 That means empowering frontline practitioners to have those difficult conversations, and to understand that local issues can be used to feed into terrorist narratives of isolation, injustice and grievance.
 During my PhD research, I found a distinct lack of training for frontline practitioners as to what radical right extremism is.
 Linked to this are concerns that legitimate political views – including perhaps negative views on multiculturism, or the impact of uncontrolled immigration on local communities – could be perceived on their own as vulnerabilities to being drawn into terrorism.
 In the absence of proactive engagement by local authorities on these issues, the expansion of the extremism paradigm will continue.

 Counter Extremism efforts have become all things to all people.
 It is time we kicked the intruder out of the nest, and committed ourselves to getting the basics right.
 That means building integrated communities from which terrorists will find it a great deal more difficult to recruit.

-Dr. Craig McCann is a Senior Fellow with CARR, and Principal at Moonshoot CVE, a boutique start-up specialising in countering violent extremism.
+Dr. Craig McCann is a Policy and Practitioner Fellow at CARR, and Principal at Moonshoot CVE, a boutique start-up specialising in countering violent extremism.

 © Dr. Craig McCann.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).